blues-lab/polipy/README.md

 * `extractors (list of str, optional)`: Extractors to use to capture information from the privacy policy (default is `["text"]`).

 Raises:
-* `polipy.NetworkIOException`: Raised if an error has occured while performing networking I/O.
+* `polipy.NetworkIOException`: Raised if an error has occurred while performing networking I/O.
-* `polipy.ParserException`: Raised if an error occured while extracting text from page source.
+* `polipy.ParserException`: Raised if an error occurred while extracting text from page source.

 ### Policy